UI/UX Designer on Life Eater

 The workspace

-My main Illustrator file ended up a mix of artboards for exporting specific components, reference images, colour palettes, and quickly jotted ideas and task lists during co-working sessions.
+The main Illustrator file ended up a mix of artboards for exporting specific components, reference images, colour palettes, and quickly jotted ideas and task lists during co-working sessions.

 Handoff & final look